vbrown608/jekyll-portfolio/_blog/cropping-gifs.md

 $ identify -format "%f canvas=%Wx%H size=%wx%h offset=%X%Y %D %Tcs\n" best_woman.gif
 {% endhighlight %}

-Here's a layer that's representative of the first half of the gif.
+Here's a layer that's representative of the first half of the Ru Paul gif.
 Ru is saying, "And may the best woman".
 The original layer is narrower than the overall canvas.
 It's displayed at an offset so that it's centered within the canvas.
-When we resize the image, we resize each layer without considering its original size.
-As a result, these layer become far too wide[^3].
+When we resize the image, we resize each layer to the target size without considering its original size.
+As a result, these layers become far too wide[^3].
 They keep their original offset, bumping Ru over to the right.

 <div class="flex-column-wrapper">
 <div class="left-col" markdown="1">